Valencia's International College Program with Academic Training at the Walt Disney World© Resort

 • Engages in unauthorized employment

-Termination Reasons for the Walt Disney World Resort
+Addtional Termination Reasons for the Walt Disney World Resort

 • Alcohol/Drugs

-• Hazing/Initiation related activities
+• Hazing/Initiation-related activities

 • Violation of visitor policy